raydot/react-context-api-managing-state/README.md

 `redux` is the main library and `react-redux` is a library that facilitates the interaction between React and Redux.
 In short, the latter acts as a proxy between React and Redux.

+# Final thought:
+Not really sure what this tutorial showed me.
+Was not really clear on where the "state" part came into it.
+It works, it's button up, but very short on specifics.
+Also: ripping the entire tutorial apart in the middle is no way to teach anything.